algorandfoundation/docs/docs/clis/indexer/daemon.md

       --enable-all-parameters                  override default configuration and enable all parameters.
 Can't be used with --api-config-file

-  -g, --genesis string                         path to genesis.json (defaults to genesis.json in algod data dir if that was set)

   -h, --help                                   help for daemon

-      --init-ledger                            initialize local ledger using sequential mode (default true)

   -f, --logfile string                         file to write logs to, if unset logs are written to standard out